Fuwn/tsutsumi/README.md

 > Top-level Flake for Applications and Libraries Packaged for Nix

+Test out any of these applications without installing anything by running `nix run github:Fuwn/tsutsumi#rui`. (or any other package)

 ## Applications

 - [bollux](https://tildegit.org/acdw/bollux) - a Gemini browser in like, idk, 96% pure Bash